patrontheo/PCSC-Eigenvalue-problems/README.md

 `./test_pcsc`

 The following tests are implemented:
-* `power.solve` checks that the eigenvalue obtained with the power method is valid
+* `power.solve` checks that the eigenvalue obtained with the power method is valid.
-* `inverse_power.solve` checks that the eigenvalue obtained with the inverse power method is valid
+* `inverse_power.solve` checks that the eigenvalue obtained with the inverse power method is valid.
-* `inverse_power.shifted_solve` checks that the eigenvalue obtained with the shifted inverse power method is valid
+* `inverse_power.shifted_solve` checks that the eigenvalue obtained with the shifted inverse power method is valid.
-* `qr.solve` checks that the eigenvalue obtained with the qr method is valid
+* `qr.solve` checks that the eigenvalue obtained with the qr method are valid.
-* `load_csv.load_matrix` checks that the matrix loaded from csv file with load_matrix is valid
+* `load_csv.load_matrix` checks that the matrix loaded from csv file with load_matrix is valid.
 * `abstract_linalg_solver.set_get_matrix` checks that the getter and setter methods for matrix_ member are correct.
 * `abstract_linalg_solver.set_get_error` checks that the getter and setter methods for error_ member are correct.
 * `abstract_linalg_solver.set_get_shift` checks that the getter and setter methods for shift_ member are correct.